-The table below analyses financial instruments at the reporting date by the level in the fair value hierarchy into which the fair value measurement is categorized.
+The table below analyses financial instruments measured at fair value at the reporting date by the level in the fair value hierarchy into which the fair value measurement is categorized.
+The amounts are based on the values recognised in the statement of financial position.
+All below fair value measurements are recurring.